-You can fly till Kumbhirgram and then drive for a couple of hours to reach here.
-If you are travelling by train, look for Badarpur Junction, the main railway hub for the Barak valley and southern Assam.
-The rail junction is 32 kms from Karimganj.
-By road you will be travelling 335 km from Guwahati through National Highway 44 to reach here.
+You can fly to Kumbhirgram and then drive for a couple of hours to reach here.
+If you are traveling by train, look for Badarpur Junction, the main railway hub for the Barak valley and southern Assam.
+The rail junction is 32 km from Karimganj.
+By road, you will be traveling 335 km from Guwahati through National Highway 44 to reach here.

 The Karimganj district is bounded on the North and west by Bangladesh; on the South is Mizoram and Tripura and on the east is Hailakandi district of Assam.